Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Introduction

-The broad adoption of light-emitting diodes (LEDs) has attracted the attention on the use of visible light communication~(VLC), enabling luminaires to transmit information over optical wireless links~\cite{haas2019survey}.
+The broad adoption of light-emitting diodes (LEDs) has increased interest in visible light communication~(VLC), enabling luminaires to transmit information over optical wireless links~\cite{haas2019survey}.
 VLC offers a promising pathway for indoor localization, typically referred to as visible light positioning~(VLP)~\cite{haas2018vlp_survey,zhu2024vlp_survey,bastiaens2024vlp_survey}.
-Previous works by Zhu~\textit{et al.}~\cite{zhu2024vlp_survey} and Bastiaens~\textit{et al.}~\cite{bastiaens2024vlp_survey} have presented comprehensive overviews of fundamentals and system designs of VLP systems.
-Studies of Yang~\textit{et al.}~\cite{yang2020vlp_survey,yang2023vlp_advance,yang2020vlp_resource} employed measurements of VLC signals including RSS-, phase-, and time-based approaches to accommodate various positioning accuracy requirements.
-They have also investigated resource allocation to provide different quality-of-service (QoS) in VLP systems~\cite{yang2020vlp_qos,yang2020vlp_resource}, aiming at ensuring stable indoor communication and positioning for IoT nodes.
+Previous works by Zhu~\textit{et al.}~\cite{zhu2024vlp_survey} and Bastiaens~\textit{et al.}~\cite{bastiaens2024vlp_survey} have presented comprehensive overviews of VLP fundamentals and system designs.
+Studies by Yang~\textit{et al.}~\cite{yang2020vlp_survey,yang2023vlp_advance,yang2020vlp_resource} investigated VLP using RSS-, phase-, and time-based measurements to accommodate various positioning accuracy requirements.
+They have also investigated resource allocation to provide different quality-of-service (QoS) levels in VLP systems~\cite{yang2020vlp_qos,yang2020vlp_resource}, aiming to ensure stable indoor communication and positioning for IoT nodes.
 Despite these advances, VLC receivers in such systems often rely on specialized photodetectors or camera sensors and incorporate energy-intensive components, such as transimpedance amplifiers~(TIAs), resulting in increased power consumption and hardware complexity, which in turn adds to the overall cost on the IoT device side.
-Therefore, designing low-power and low-complexity VLP solutions still remains a key challenge for cost-effective IoT deployment.
+Therefore, designing low-power and low-complexity VLP solutions remains a key challenge for cost-effective IoT deployment.